Phil Harris (academic): Career

+He was made professor emeritus at the University of Chester in 2020.

-He also holds international appointments including professor emeritus at Woxsen University, Hyderabad (from 2022), and Professor Extraordinarius at UNISA (from 2021).
-Since 2024, he has served as Director of Global Research, Innovation and Development at Nigerian British University, Asa, Abia.
+He currently holds international appointments, including Professor Emeritus at Woxsen University, in Hyderabad (from 2022), and Professor Extraordinarius at UNISA (from 2021).
+Since 2024, he has served as Director of Global Research, Innovation, and Development at Nigerian British University, Asa, Abia.

 Research

 Harris edited the Handbook of Public Affairs (2005) and authored the Penguin Dictionary of Marketing (2009) after five years of research.
 Later works include the International Handbook of Corporate and Public Affairs (2017) and Lobbying in Europe (2017).
 He was general editor-in-chief of the Palgrave Encyclopedia of Interest Groups, Lobbying, and Public Affairs (2022).
 His publications have addressed European lobbying, corporate social responsibility, political marketing, and electoral behaviour in the UK, New Zealand, and other international contexts.

 Harris has also examined the modern relevance of Machiavelli, contributing to the organisation of the Machiavelli at 500 Symposium in Manchester (1998).
 His later work includes the edited volume Machiavelli, Marketing & Management: Revisited (2025) and The Sage Handbook of Political Marketing (2025).

 In 2000, Harris co-founded the Journal of Public Affairs, which he edited until 2021.
 He has also served as senior editor of the Journal of Political Marketing and sat on editorial boards of journals such as the European Journal of Marketing, Journal of Marketing Management, Journal of Consumer Behaviour, and Marketing Theory.